albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: float.tochar()

-returns a string containing a single character rapresented by the integer part of the float.
+returns a string containing a single character represented by the integer part of the float.

 .. js:function:: float.weakref()